KushagraMehta11/Optical_Squeezing/README.md

-This file receivs data from the ollioscope.
+This file receivs data from the oscilloscope.